While sumo is Japan's national sport, baseball is one of Japan's most popular

 The interactive cheering squad

 The driving force of support comes from the oendan—or the teams' dedicated cheering squad of fans.
 Not to be confused with high-kicking, pom-pom waving cheerleaders, the oendan style of support is less about performance and more about mass audience participation.
-Often dressed in traditional festival garb emblazoned with respective team logos, the oendan pound taiko drums, blare out brassy melodies, wave flags and call out sophisticated but catchy cheers whose words change not only dependent on which team they're facing but which player is currently at bat.
+Often dressed in traditional festival garb emblazoned with respective team logos, the oendan pound taiko drums, blare out brassy melodies, wave flags and call out sophisticated but catchy cheers whose words change not only depending on which team they're facing but which player is currently at bat.
 Impressively, they never stop.
 Even if their team is losing badly, the oendan tirelessly supports their team to the bitter—sometimes inevitable—end.

 It is easy for regular fans to jump on the oendan bandwagon.
 While they might not show such intense support, fans in other sections of the stadium cheer along faithfully, waving their team's chosen paraphernalia—from small plastic bats to colorful scarves to tiny umbrellas—and gleefully bellow out a signature song and dance every time their team scores a run.

 While there are intense rivalries between teams, the atmosphere is almost always convivial, and there is very rarely trouble between rival fans.
 But if you choose to sit in the home or away cheering sections, opposing team apparel and support is often banned.
 And if you don't know the cheers, don't stress: noisemakers, rocket balloons and colorful flags are an easy way to join the fun.

 Getting to a game

 You can buy tickets to baseball games in a variety of ways.
 The easiest ways are online or at convenience stores.
 Alternatively, you can get them at the stadiums themselves or at discount ticket shops.
 To secure seats, it is best to buy in advance.